+Moving into something where we have more control over mixing guitar is sound detection.
 There might be a built-in on-board pickup located inside the guitar under the bridge.
 Or, a portable pickup can be placed across the sound hole.
 The sound of the same guitar will be different in each scenario because the sound is captured in a different space.

 A quick note about guitars with on-board pickups.
 They’ll usually have a mini-EQ built into the side of the guitar.
 If these EQ settings are bad, the guitar will sound terrible.
 Flat line the mixer EQ for this guitar and spend an evening with the guitarist and tweaking the guitar’s on-board EQ for the best setting.
 The other option is to run the guitar’s onboard EQ flat – all EQ settings at 0.
 Don’t lower all the EQ controls on the guitar, that applies cuts to all frequencies – I’ve seen this mistake more than once.

 A quick note on FEEDBACK.
 In stages where floor wedges are used and you've got a problem with acoustic guitars creating feedback and they use an internal pick-up, grab a rubber acoustic sound hole cover that you can pop into the sound hole - this will prevent the feedback.

 The final method of miking the guitar is with an instrument microphone.
 In this case, place it around the twelfth fret, a foot away.
 It means the musician can’t move around much, but it will sound great!

 Acoustic DI Boxes and Effects Pedals